 Special Collections include the Celebration of Life Collection given in memory of Susan Porter Zuberbueler and Ginger Fohn by the Sigma Tau Sorority; Rotary, adult; Rotary, top 100 children's books; Rowland Collection in honor of Alex Rowland; the Fletcher and Roberta Hopp Davis Memorial Texana Collection.

 Public Access Computers are equipped with a high speed connection to the Internet making it convenient for patrons to do research, homework, check e-mail, analyze stock and do job searches and applications.
 The software on the computers allow patrons to prepare flyers, brochures, invitations, resumes and other printed documents.

 Children's Programs include StoryTime!, Tiny Tot Tales and the Summer Reading Program.
 Highlighting the summer months is the ever popular Summer Reading Program sponsored by the Texas State Library and Archives Commission.
-The program begins the last week in May and runs through early July.
+The program begins the last week in May and runs through July.